research-team/memristive-brain/doc/developers-guide.md

 Same approach should be applied to works with schematic: test each soldered op-amp before soldering other components.

-## Meaningful names for variables functions and files
+## Meaningful names for variables functions, files inputs and outputs of schematic

 ### Naming convention